Zilliqa/zq2/scripts/zilliqa_api_comparator/README.md

 ## Additional Features
 Detailed JSON Comparison: Saves detailed differences between JSON responses to text files in the results/ folder.

-Color-coded Console Output: Uses color for easy viewing of matched and mismatched values.
+Color-coded Console Output: Displays matched and mismatched values with color highlighting.
+If the ZQ2 API response time exceeds that of ZQ1, it appears in red for easy identification.

 Pagination for Large Outputs: Automatically paginates JSON output for manageable viewing.